encollin94/R_Project/README.md

 ![image](https://github.com/encollin94/R_Project/blob/main/Suspension_3lots_ttest.png)

 The overall t-test is statistically significant so we can affirm the alternative hypothesis that the true mean is not equal to 1500.
 The LOT1 t-test is statistically significant so we can affirm the alternative hypothesis that the true mean is not equal to 1500.
 The LOT2 t-test is statistically significant so we can affirm the alternative hypothesis that the true mean is not equal to 1500.
 The LOT3 t-test is statistically significant so we can affirm the alternative hypothesis that the true mean is not equal to 1500.

+## Study Design: MechaCar vs Competition

+What metric or metrics are you going to test?
+I think a good study would be to test safety.
+The metric to test would be safety ourcomes in a car crash based on vehicle weight.
+What is the null hypothesis or alternative hypothesis?
+The null hypothesis could be that the vehical weight does not impact safety outcomes.
+Th alternative is that the vehicle weight does impact safety outcomes
+What statistical test would you use to test the hypothesis?
+And why?
+You could run 2 samplet-test against the vehicle weight and the number of people injured in car crashes.
+This would show if their is a statisical signficance between the two metrics
+What data is needed to run the statistical test?
+Number of accidents, vehicle weight and number of persons injured